Table of Contents

 1. Elegant Side-Swept Waves

 If you are wearing a kameez featuring an embroidered collar or an embellished neckline, this is how you need to style your hair.
 It can even be a part of your perfect date night look.
-However, make sure that you drape the dupatta just on the other shoulder.
+However, ensure you drape the dupatta just on the other shoulder.

 Style Decoded: